kvarak/dnd/docs/_Classes/fighter.md

 Your weapon attacks score a critical hit on a roll of 19 or 20.

 ### Remarkable Athlete
-You can gain advantage on any Strength, Dexterity, or Constitution check you make.

-In addition, when you make a running long jump, the distance you can cover increases by a number of feet equal to your Strength modifier.
+You can regularly perform feats of athleticism that would be impossible for most mortals.
+Whenever you use the *physique* skill, you can roll a Superiority Die and add that number to the roll.
+You can do this after the roll, but before you know the result.

 ### Additional Fighting Style
 You can choose a second option from the Fighting Style class feature.